JasonPUEL/sav-and-srm-converter/README.md

 If your path contains spaces, use `"``"`.
 The file type will automatically be detected and converted.

-**As a module:**

-Only one function is provided.
-The `convert(filename)` command.

-To convert to .sav file:

-    import SrmToSav
-    SrmToSav.convert(filename)

-To convert to .srm file:

-    import SavToSrm
-    SavToSrm.convert(filename)

-WARNING:  I do not guarantee that this will always work, however from my testing, it seems to.
+__WARNING__:  I do not guarantee that this will always work, however from my testing, it seems to.